 IT security is a component of most other managed services.
 For example, firewall maintenance is part of network administration.
 However, proper IT security now requires a security-first, zero-trust philosophy rather than just security technology.

-Further, an IBM study revealed up to 95% of cybersecurity breaches are the result of human error.
+An IBM study revealed up to 95% of cybersecurity breaches are the result of human error.
 Employee education is a key component of cybersecurity, so your managed IT service provider should offer IT security training for your employees.
 LeeShanok hosts a free monthly webinar series, “IT Security for the Common Worker.”

 Many managed IT service providers stop at providing technical solutions like firewalls and intrusion prevention systems.
 A newer class of service providers called Managed Security Service Providers (MSSPs) go beyond by offering advanced threat detection, response, and compliance with governmental and industry requirements.